Blog

 Is a business line of credit right for you?

 If you want to access some extra cash and build your business's credit profile, there are several tools that can help you do it.
-Here's a quick table to help you compare business lines of credit against business loans and the BILL Divvy Card powered by Visa* (issued by Cross River Bank, Member FDIC).
+Here's a quick table to help you compare business lines of credit against business loans and the BILL Divvy Card powered by Visa.* (The BILL Divvy Card may be issued by one of Divvy Pay, LLC’s bank partners.
+The BILL Divvy Card is not a deposit product.
+For your specific lender, see your Card Agreement.)

 Is a small business loan better than a line of credit?